VictorNorman/ScratchFoot/README.md

 #How to Convert a Scratch program to a ScratchFoot (i.e., Greenfoot) scenario.

 The file s2g.py is a python3 program that will try to automatically convert a downloaded Scratch project into a Greenfoot scenario.
-NOTE NOTE NOTE: this only works for Greenfoot 2.4.2 at this time.
-It does not work with Greenfoot 3 (yet).
+**NOTE NOTE NOTE: this only works for Greenfoot 2.4.2 at this time.
+It is mostly untested with Greenfoot 3.**

 In order to make this work, you need to install these programs on your computer: